kirenz/ds-python/docs/data.md

 df.isnull().sum() * 100 / len(df)
 ```

 If we find missing cases in our data, we need to decide how to deal with them.
+For example, we could:

+1. Get rid of the corresponding observations.
+1. Get rid of the whole attribute.
+1. Set the values to some value (zero, the mean, the median, etc.).

-We cover this topic in the section feature engineering.
+We cover this topic in more detail in the section about [fixing missing values](section:data:fix-missing).

 ### Outlier and novelty detection